mohanmca/cassandra_playground/Cassandra_Datastax_210_Anki.md

   1.  -msgqueue  unlimited
   1.  -sigpending unlimited

-## What should be removed/disabled from Linux for Cassandra to work?
+## (Section: DS210) -  What should be removed/disabled from Linux for Cassandra to work?
 How to remove

 * swapping should be removed in linux from two places
 * swapoff -a (not permanently)